Shippable/docs/sources/platform/server/upgrade.md

 Shippable server during downtime as the upgrade updates and restarts core services.
 During upgrade, all your builds jobs will get queued and will be processed after the upgrade completes.

 ##1.
-Checkout `admiral` repository.
+Clone `admiral` repository.

+SSH into the server machine and cd into the `admiral` directory from where you had previously cloned the admiral repository.
-You will need to checkout the public `admiral` repository on the machine where you installed Server and provided the license information.
-SSH into the server machine and run the following commands:
+If you do not have the admiral repository cloned, you will need to clone the public `admiral` repository using the following commands:

 ```
 $ git clone https://github.com/Shippable/admiral.git
 $ cd admiral
 ```

-If you already have the `admiral` repository checked out, cd to the admiral directory.

 ##2.
 Checkout the release you want to upgrade to.